Riots in Forncett

 The Forncett Riots

 Riots by local men came to Forncett in 1822 and again in 1830.
 They were documented in the reminiscences of a local Forncett man, Robert Moore (1794-1874).
 Robert was the younger brother of William Moore, who was landlord at the Norfolk Arms (the Sope House) from 1813 to 1834.
-He served as parish clerk in Forncett St Peter for some 33 years and is buried at St. Peters.
+He served as parish clerk in Forncett St Peter for some 33 years and is buried in St. Marys churchyard.

 These excerpts are taken from Robert Moore's reminiscences: